jupyterlab/extension-examples/hello-world/README.md

 something into the browser developer tools console.

-Your new `JupyterFrontEndPlugin` instance has to be finally exported to be visible to JupyterLab, which is done with the line `export default extension`.
+Your new `JupyterFrontEndPlugin` instance has to be finally exported to be visible to JupyterLab, which is done with the line `export default plugin`.

 Now that the extension code is ready, you need to install it within JupyterLab.